 Flavourful vegan Coconut Red Curry with Tofu made from scratch with carefully selected highly aromatic herbs and spices, and seasonal vegetables.
 This curry is so easy to make and so delicious, you’ll be making it over and over again!

 Curries at our place are usually the Mauritian style with somewhat our own spin.
-For a little change of things last week, I made a red curry, inspired by the Thai red curry with a few twists and personal touch.
+For a little change of things last week, I made a red curry, inspired by the Thai coconut red curry with a few twists and personal touch.

 This curry was so delicious that we had it for 3 days in a row!
 So, I thought I’d better write down the curry gravy base ingredients lest I forget the ratio, and start venturing on other curry spice blends!

 What gives red curry its rich gorgeous reddish hue are, of course, the red chillies.
 There are various types of red chillies that you can use and they will all give good results with subtle or bold differences in terms of flavour, heat, as well as colour.
 If you want great flavour AND a wonderful gorgeous red colour to your curry, I recommend adding a little Kashmiri chilli powder, also known as Kashmiri Mirch, which is a medium-hot chilli powder with a beautiful bright red hue.

 I’ve found that different brands, although labelled as Kashmiri chilli/Mirch, have different heat intensity.
 The one that I use is medium-hot but, depending on your heat tolerance, some may find it rather hot.
 So, taste the chilli powder first or use it sparingly to start with, then add more as needed.

 In this red curry recipe, I am using a combination of mildly hot whole red chillies and medium-hot Kashmiri Mirch.
 If you can’t find these, you can substitute with cayenne pepper or any other chilli powder or paste.